jas-atwal/catweb/README.md

 6. Stop the container `$ ^C `

-7. Within `VS Code` edit the `app.py` file in the root `catweb` directory, delete the URL's and replace them with the following.
+7. Within `VS Code` open the `app.py` file in the root `catweb` directory, delete the URL's and replace them with the following.
 Save your changes.

 ```
 "https://media.giphy.com/media/H4DjXQXamtTiIuCcRU/giphy.gif",